 Unfortunately we are currently receiving an extremely high volume of admissions enquiries and as a result we have had to close our waiting list.
 As we operate on a one-in-one-out basis we are unable to take cats without an appointment being agreed in advance.
 If you turn up without an appointment you will be turned away.

 ** Please note that we can't help pick up feral (wild) cats or those who are seriously ill.
 If you have noticed an injured or sick stray or feral cat, please call the RSPCA on 0300 1234 999. **

-I'm thinkng about rehoming my cat, but I'd like to to discuss my options
+I'm thinking about rehoming my cat, but I'd like to to discuss my options

 What do I need to do if I want to give up my cat for rehoming?

-If you wish to rehome your cat please download an Admissions Enquiry Form and send your completed form to firstname.lastname@example.org.
-Alternatively, please call us on 020 7272 6048 and one of our friendly team will be happy to help.
 Please do not come to the centre with your cat unless you have an appointment, as you will be turned away.
-Our admissions run on a one-in-one-out basis and so we rarely have empty pens.
-We do operate on a waiting list system so if your need is urgent we would recommend registering with other charities too.
+Our admissions run on a one-in-one-out basis because we rarely have empty pens.
+If your need is urgent we would recommend registering with other charities too.
 The website Cat Chat has a directory of shelters by region which is an excellent resource.

 If you are receiving benefits or are a student you may be able to access low cost vet services and free neutering, which in some cases may help.
 We can also provide behavioural advice and signpost you to other services which may enable you to keep your cat.

 Please note that we are currently only able to take cats from the following postcode areas:

 N1, N4, N5, N6, N7, N8, N10, N11, N13, N14, N15, N16, N17, N19, N22